janessaref/whatTheFact/README.md

 _What?_

+A simple page built just for you to keep your searches.

 _Why?_

 So that users can save their searches and their data.
 Sure you can copy the information down into a word document or onto a piece of paper but, that's not always convenient, is it?
 Unless you are a scientist working in a remote rain forest it is unlikely you will carry a notebook and pen with you where ever you go.
 And if you wanted to ever refer back to your search you might be willing to go through the whole process of searching up all the different terms again or you might want things to save conveniently to your own profile.